docker/docs/ee/ucp/kubernetes/configure-aws-storage.md

 - Apply the roles and policies to Kubernetes masters and workers as indicated in the above chart.
 - Set the hostname of the EC2 instances to the private DNS hostname of the instance.
 See [DNS Hostnames](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-hostnames) and [To change the system hostname without a public DNS name](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-hostname.html#set-hostname-system) for more details.
-- Label the EC2 instances with the key `KubernetesCluster` and assign the same value across all nodes.
+- Label the EC2 instances with the key `KubernetesCluster` and assign the same value across all nodes, for example, `UCPKubenertesCluster`.

 ### Cluster Configuration